pickledish/cardi/README.md

 I'm happy to accept any new features or bug fixes to this repository, as long as they don't change the core functionality or requirements of Cardi (whole application is deployed as a static bundle, all application data is stored decentralized in a user's personal cloud account).

 In order to contribute, the process should be much the same as for other Github repositories -- fork this repo, make your changes, push, then create a PR against this repo from your fork.
 I'm still actively working on this project, so I'll be sure to keep an eye on the PRs and get back to you soon!

+## License

+All code in this repository, unless otherwise stated, is open-source under the [GNU GPLv3 license](./LICENSE.md).